United States presidential inauguration: Oaths of office

 The vice president is sworn into office in the same ceremony as the president.
 Prior to 1937, the vice presidential oath was administered in the Senate Chamber (in keeping with the vice president's position as president of the Senate).
 The oath is administered to the vice president first.
 Immediately afterwards, the United States Marine Band will perform four "ruffles and flourishes", followed by "Hail, Columbia".
 Unlike the presidential oath, however, the Constitution does not specify specific words that must be spoken.
 Several variants of the oath have been used since 1789.
 The current form, which is also recited by senators, representatives, and other government officers, has been in use since 1884:

 At noon, the new presidential and vice presidential terms begin.
 At about that time, the president recites the constitutionally mandated oath of office:

 According to Washington Irving's biography of George Washington, after reciting the oath at his (and the nation's) first inauguration, Washington added the words "so help me God".
 However, the only contemporaneous source that fully reproduced Washington's oath completely lacks the religious codicil.
 The first newspaper report that actually described the exact words used in an oath of office, Chester Arthur's in 1881, repeated the "query-response" method where the words, "so help me God" were a personal prayer, not a part of the constitutional oath.
 The time of adoption of the current procedure, where both the chief justice and the president speak the oath, is unknown.

 The oath of office was administered to Washington in 1789 by Robert Livingston, Chancellor of New York State.
 Four years later, the oath was administered by Supreme Court associate justice William Cushing.
-Since the 1797 inauguration of John Adams, it has become customary for the new president to be sworn into office by the Supreme Court's chief justice.
+Since the 1797 inauguration of John Adams, it has become customary for the new president to be sworn into office by the Chief Justice of the United States.
 Others have administered the oath on occasions when a new president assumed office intra-term due to the incumbent's death or resignation.
 William Cranch, chief judge of the U.S. Circuit Court, administered the oath of office to John Tyler in 1841 when he succeeded to the presidency upon William Henry Harrison's death, and to Millard Fillmore in 1850 when Zachary Taylor died.
 In 1923, upon being informed of Warren Harding's death, while visiting his family home in Plymouth Notch, Vermont, Calvin Coolidge was sworn in as president by his father, John Calvin Coolidge, Sr., a notary public.
 Most recently, federal judge Sarah T. Hughes administered the oath of office to Lyndon B. Johnson aboard Air Force One after John F. Kennedy's assassination on November 22, 1963.